skip to main content

 Which TV providers show the Super Bowl in 4K?

-Nearly all major TV providers with FOX will broadcast Super Bowl LIX in 4K, but watching in ultra-high definition may take extra prep.
+Nearly all major TV providers with NBC will broadcast Super Bowl LX in 4K, but watching in ultra-high definition may take extra prep.
 Many providers have specific TV plans or equipment criteria.
 In fact, most cable services require an internet connection for 4K access.

-To simplify things, we’ve created a table below that breaks down the 4K requirements and base prices for nine popular TV providers.
+To simplify things, I’ve created a table below that breaks down the 4K requirements and base prices for nine popular TV providers.
 Notable omissions include Hulu + Live TV and Spectrum, which don’t offer live 4K viewing.
+Fubo is also not on the list because it dropped all NBCUniversal channels in November.

 4k-compatible TV services